cdoublev/css/README.md

 - (get) [the `style` attribute of an `HTMLElement`](https://html.spec.whatwg.org/multipage/dom.html#the-style-attribute)
 - *return a live CSS declaration block* from [`Window.getComputedStyle()`](https://drafts.csswg.org/cssom-1/#extensions-to-the-window-interface)

-To sum up, they mostly exist to create `CSSStyleSheet` and `CSSStyleDeclaration` (block).
-Below is a map between the properties as defined in the corresponding specification and `privateProperties`:
+To sum up, they mostly exist to create `CSSStyleSheet` and `CSSStyleDeclaration`.
+Below are the properties defined in the CSSOM specification and their associated property read in `privateProperties`:

 **`CSSStyleSheet`**